 Potential Occupations

-Students who obtain a Bachelor of Science degree in Environmental Engineering from CSU are well prepared to solve some of the world’s most challenging environmental problems, such as providing for sustainable resources of high quality water and air for the world's expanding population in the face of the growing detrimental impacts resulting from climate change, such as prolonged drought and increased famine.
+Students who obtain a Bachelor of Science degree in Environmental Engineering from CSU are well prepared to solve some of the world’s most challenging environmental problems, such as providing sustainable sources of high-quality water and air for the world's expanding population.
+Students will also be equipped to address growing detrimental impacts resulting from climate change, such as flooding, drought, and famine.
 The need to solve these challenging problems will contribute to the increased demand for the services of environmental engineers, both in the U.S. and abroad.
 Environmental engineers typically are employed in designing pollution prevention equipment and systems, designing environmental monitoring systems, implementing both government and industry environmental regulations, designing water and wastewater treatment systems, and restoring ecosystem health.

 Graduates of the Environmental Engineering degree program from CSU are qualified for entry-level positions with regulatory agencies, engineering consulting firms, and environmental divisions of large corporations, particularly in the energy and manufacturing industries.
 Some example job titles for graduates include, but are not limited to, hydraulic engineer, water resources engineer, environmental engineer, geoenvironmental engineer, reclamation engineer, stormwater engineer, floodplain manager, groundwater engineer, hydrologist, urban/regional planner, water infrastructure engineer or manager, contract administrator, facilities engineer or manager, irrigation engineer, ecological engineer, and educator.
 Graduate study in a specific area of interest is highly recommended to enhance the ability to undertake more advanced technical responsibilities upon graduation.